rokudev/SceneGraphDeveloperExtensions/samples/3_Grid/README.md

 m.top.content.appendChildren(rowsContentNodeArray)
 ```

-After that, if you've parsed everything correctly you should be greeted to this screen when you side load your channel.
+After that, if you've parsed everything correctly you should be greeted to this View when you side load your channel.

 ![](docs/1.jpg)

+###### Copyright (c) 2018 Roku, Inc. All rights reserved.